 - K and 1st Grade: Our Kindergarten and 1st grade projects focus on student generated imagery, often focused on our self, family and the natural world around us.

-- 2nd Grade: Second grade projects begin to expand exploring our world, including a focus on our neighborhood and New York City.
+- 2nd Grade: In 2nd grade, projects begin to expand exploring our world, including a focus on our neighborhood and New York City.
 Students begin to build strong skills in observation drawing, using perspective and color to create depth and expression.

 - 3rd Grade: In 3rd grade we “travel the world” to explore art from a variety of cultures.
 We use art to discover how both traditional art and contemporary art are important and unique to each culture.
 These projects provide the opportunity to explore a large variety of artmaking techniques.